murkl/arch-os/setup/README.md

 | `import_config` | fetches one and appends it to the answer file, which the runtime reads back |
 | `config_url` | the address, from either the whole link or the code at the end of it |

-The upload is `ARCH_OS_CONFIG_SHARE_ENABLED`, on by default and a row in the settings like any other.
+The upload is the `share-config` task, and it is an offer like the restart: a `confirm:` opening on **no**, asked immediately after the page that says the installation is finished.
+There is no setting for it anywhere — a switch among the answers would collect the consent an hour before there was anything to consent to, and would then act on it while nobody was looking.
+Say no and the task is a skipped row; nothing is sent, and the run carries straight on to the shell and the restart.

 What goes up is the answer file with its own `ARCH_OS_CONFIG_*` lines stripped, and the password is not in it — the runtime never writes a secret down at all.
-Everything else is: the host name, the user name, the disk, the language. **Anybody holding the address can read it.**
+Everything else is: the host name, the user name, the disk, the language.
+**Anybody holding the address can read it.** The address is put back into the copy of the answers in the new system, so somebody who never wrote it down can still find out where theirs went.

 The other end is the third row of the starting points, `paste.rs - Online`.
 It asks for the code, `import_config` turns it into answers, and from the next page